mirrorkeydev/SpotifyIntersection/README.md

 -) an individual analysis of each playlist

--) the artists and songs that the playlists have in common.
+-) the artists and songs that the playlists have in common

 The web app was created as the final project of CSSI, Google's three-week intensive summer program.
 The camp teaches HTML, CSS, Javascript, Python, Git, and Google